ahx/openapi_first/README.md

 [![Join the chat at https://gitter.im/openapi_first/community](https://badges.gitter.im/openapi_first/community.svg)](https://gitter.im/openapi_first/community?utm_source=badge&utm_medium=badge&utm_campaign=pr-badge&utm_content=badge)

-OpenapiFirst helps to implement HTTP APIs based on an [OpenApi](https://www.openapis.org/) API description.
-The idea is that you create an API description first, then add code that returns data and implements your business logic and be done.
+OpenapiFirst helps to implement HTTP APIs based on an [OpenAPI](https://www.openapis.org/) API description.

-Start with writing an OpenAPI file that describes the API, which you are about to implement.
-Use a [validator](https://github.com/stoplightio/spectral/) to make sure the file is valid.

-OpenapiFirst consists of these Rack middlewares:
+It provides these Rack middlewares:

-- [`OpenapiFirst::RequestValidation`](#OpenapiFirst::RequestValidation) – Validates the request against the API description and returns 400 if the request is invalid.
+- [`OpenapiFirst::RequestValidation`](#request-validation) – Validates the request against the API description and returns 400 if the request is invalid.
-- [`OpenapiFirst::ResponseValidation`](#OpenapiFirst::ResponseValidation) Validates the response and raises an exception if the response body is invalid.
+- [`OpenapiFirst::ResponseValidation`](#response-validation) Validates the response and raises an exception if the response body is invalid.
-- [`OpenapiFirst::Router`](#OpenapiFirst::Router) – This internal middleware is added automatically when using request/response validation.
-It adds the OpenAPI operation for the current request to the Rack env or returns 404 if no operation was found.
+- [`OpenapiFirst::Router`](#openapifirstrouter) – This internal middleware is added automatically when using request/response validation.
+It adds the OpenAPI operation for the current request to the Rack env.

-## OpenapiFirst::RequestValidation
+## Request Validation

-This middleware returns a 400 status code with a body that describes the error if the request is not valid.
+The `OpenapiFirst::RequestValidation` middleware returns a 400 status code with a body that describes the error if the request is not valid.

 ```ruby
 use OpenapiFirst::RequestValidation, spec: 'openapi.yaml'
 ```

-This will add these fields to the Rack env:
+It adds these fields to the Rack env:
-- `env[OpenapiFirst::OPERATION]` – The Operation object for the current request.
-This is an instance of `OpenapiFirst::Operation`.
 - `env[OpenapiFirst::PARAMS]` – The parsed parameters (query, path) for the current request (string keyed)
 - `env[OpenapiFirst::REQUEST_BODY]` – The parsed request body (string keyed)
+- `env[OpenapiFirst::OPERATION]` (Added via Router) – The Operation object for the current request.
+This is an instance of `OpenapiFirst::Operation`.

 ### Options and defaults